 - A technology-enhanced and digitally aware programme from experts that will help you to learn how to use digital media and data analytics to inform your global business skills

-This module is designed to provide an introduction to economics.
-The module aims to provide knowledge and comprehension of the basic economic principles and techniques related to microeconomics and macroeconomics.
-The emphasis is on developing an understanding of economic principles and allowing students to make a use of standard economic techniques.
+This module aims to provide knowledge and comprehension of the basic economic principles and techniques related to microeconomics and macroeconomics.
+The emphasis is on developing a solid understanding of economic principles and allowing students to apply standard economic techniques.
 The module considers the different issues related to microeconomics theories that can be applied to business decisions.
-It also considers the different issues related to macroeconomics theories and provides an insight into the impact of macroeconomic environment on business decisions.
+It also considers different issues related to macroeconomics theories and provides an insight into the impact of macroeconomic environment on business decisions.

 Leading Global Business